aditya-chettipalli/Accident_Severity_Prediction/README.md

 Exploring geographical variability and accident hotspots.

 ## Description of the Data
 The dataset, obtained from Kaggle (https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents/data), includes detailed records of traffic accidents across 49 states in the United States from 2016 to 2022.
 It combines information from law enforcement agencies, transportation departments, and traffic cameras/sensors.
-The dataset consists of 47 columns and millions of records, covering a wide range of accident-related information, including:
+The dataset consists of 47 columns and 77 million of records, covering a wide range of accident-related information, including:

 Identification (ID)
 Source